curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 ### Dan

 A month after signing the rental contract, John and Lily break up again, this time for good.
 But we're all going to live together.
 Another month, and Lily and I start dating.
 But we're all going to live together.
 John and I don't talk about it.
-John gets a new girlfriend.
+John gets a new girlfriend within another month or so.
 We all live together, minimal drama, good friends.

 ### DanLily